 - T6.10.3.
 The role of Register Keepers is addressed at T10.12.
 The Rules for Team Shooting are at T14.11. - T6.10.4.
 If an allegation of receipt of unauthorised coaching is made during a shoot, and is contested, the CRO or Referee will allow the individual (or team) to continue 'under protest' until the Match Committee can meet.
-This Meeting must take place at the first possible opportunity. - T6.11.
+This Meeting must take place at the first possible opportunity. - T6.10.5.
+A Tyro shooter may receive wind coaching, but should they choose to do so, they are only eligible for Tyro trophies. - T6.11.
 The following only are allowed both within the Competitors' Area and on the firing points (See Annex T/B.): - T6.11.1.
 Staff on range duty, - T6.11.2.
 Competitors required for firing or otherwise taking part in the competition, - T6.11.3.
 Persons authorised to assist in the conduct of the competition, - T6.11.4.
 Officially accredited team members and reserves in accordance with the conditions of the match being shot,